Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 # Global settings
 These are settings I keep the same through all the Custom modes or globally

+## Picture Settings

+I always shoot RAW only.
+Ensure this is set, the default is a medium jpeg

 ## EVF Settings